 In order to approach the job search strategically, you need to consider what you have to offer and what you are looking for.
-Once you have some idea of the kind of work that will suit your current needs, you can craft a targeted strategy to help you land an exciting opportunity!
+Once you have some idea of the kind of work that will suit your current needs, you can strengthen your job search process by crafting a targeted strategy to help you land an opportunity that aligns with your goals.

-- What types of work would be interesting for you (e.g., research, teaching, admin, entrepreneur....)?
-How come?
+- What kind of work would be interesting for you (e.g., research, teaching, admin, entrepreneur) and why?

 - Identify the experts.
 Look for industry or professional associations, current employees, and leaders in your fields of interest.

-- Use the 'Your degree' pages for Arts, Science, Applied Science, and Land and Food Systems to learn about companies and professional associations that often hire student with your academic backgrounds.
+- Consult the “Your degree” pages for Arts degree, Science degree, Engineering degree, and Land and Food Systems degree to learn about companies and professional associations that often hire students with your academic background.

-- Use these career resources for historically marginalized populations to get tips on how to find work where your intersecting identities are valued and you are supported to thrive.
+- Check out career resources for students from historically marginalized communities to get tips on how to find work where your intersecting identities are valued and you are supported to thrive.

-- Remember to blend hard info, like data gathered from your online research, with soft info, such as advice or tips from informational interviews.
+- Review hard information such as data gathered from your online research, alongside soft information such as advice or tips from informational interviews.

 Access the hidden job market

 The hidden job market refers to jobs that are not posted or advertised online.
 This happens for many reasons.
 It may be that employers are trying to save money or it could also be that they prefer to find candidates through referrals.
-What is important to know is that you can access it!
-Because employers spend about 80% of their time searching for candidates through their networks, you should also be prioritizing networking.
+What is important to know is that you can access it.

-Watch this short video to continue to learn about the hidden job market, as well as additional job search strategies to consider.
+Watch this short video to learn more about the hidden job market, as well as additional job search strategies to consider.

-Your degree combined with experience sets you up to do many different types of work.
-And there may be times when you find the job search process particularly challenging - whether that be due to a stagnant or declining economy, being interested in particularly competitive roles or many other reasons.
-There may be times when you have to focus on urgent priorities like paying rent that require you to take a survival job.
-Know that this is ok and common!
+There may be times when you find the job search process particularly challenging, whether that be due to a stagnant or declining economy, being interested in particularly competitive roles, or many other reasons.
+There may also be times when you have to focus on urgent priorities, like paying rent, that require you to take a survival job.
+Know that this is both alright and common.

-Remember that your career is a life-long journey of consecutive decision-making.
-If you aren’t able to land your dream job now, consider taking other work while continuing to develop your skills in preparation for a future job more aligned with your interests or goals.
-All experiences offer opportunities to learn, grow and build professional relationships.
+Your career is a life-long journey of consecutive decision making.
+If you aren’t able to land your dream job now, consider taking other work while continuing to develop your skills in preparation for a future job more aligned with your interests and goals.
+All experiences offer opportunities to learn, grow, and build professional relationships.

 Career events and workshops

-Whether you're looking to improve your job applications or explore your career, UBC has events and workshops to support you.
+Whether you're looking to improve your job applications or find resources to help you develop your career, UBC has events and workshops to support you.

 If you have questions